rdcuzins/bitburner/README.md

 # Typescript template for Bitburner's Remote File API

-The official template for synchronizing Typescript/Javascript from your computer to the game.
+Built from the official template for synchronizing Typescript/Javascript from your computer to the game.

 [Step by step install](BeginnersGuide.md)